cbecquart/ICSpyLab/docs/index.rst

 API Documentation
 -----------------
-The pyICS package provides several modules to work with invariant coordinate selection.
+The ICSpyLab package provides several modules to work with invariant coordinate selection.
 For detailed information on each module, including available functions and their usage, see the following sections:

 - :doc:`ics`: Core functions and classes for performing invariant coordinate selection.
 - :doc:`plot`: Functions for visualizing the results of ICS analysis.